fisher/yalinka/README.md

 ## Configuration

-   Currently there is no any configuration options.
+   Currently there are no any configuration options.

 ## Tests